 12-Volt Battery Package

-The 12-volt golf cart battery is also typically a lead-acid battery and is designed to provide a consistent and reliable source of power to the golf cart’s electric motor.
-However, it is important to note that using a single 12-volt battery may not provide the same level of power or efficiency as a higher voltage system.
+Usually a lead-acid battery, the 12-volt golf cart battery is supposed to provide the electric motor of the golf cart a constant and reliable source of power.
+Still, a single 12-volt battery would not provide the same degree of efficiency or power as a higher voltage system.

 Pros